-Khalid has used the lessons he learned on Stars of Science to further develop the way he leads ibTECHar, an educational technologies startup. ibTECHar offers products and consultancy services that utilize technology to make learning fun and effective.
+Prior to becoming a Stars of Science candidate, Khalid founded ibTECHar, an educational technologies startup. ibTECHar offers products and consultancy services that utilize technology to make learning fun and effective.
 The company’s educational app, Kalimaty, uses puzzles and games to teach young students the basics of the Arabic language.
-Recently, ibTECHar launched ‘Sanea,’ an initiative that aims to ignite the ‘makers’ culture in Qatar and grow it to the region.
+IbTECHar also launched ‘Sanea,’ an initiative that aims to ignite the ‘makers’ culture in Qatar and grow it to the region.

-Khalid has taken every opportunity to try to instill a passion for science and entrepreneurship in Qatari students.
-As a regular guest lecturer for the ‘Master in Business Administration’ class at Qatar University, he speaks about his experience in the business world.
-He also traveled to the United Kingdom to engage with Qatari students studying abroad, and encouraged them to learn about the role of entrepreneurship in building a knowledge-based economy.
+Khalid has taken every opportunity to try to cultivate a passion for science and entrepreneurship in Qatari students.
+As a regular guest lecturer for the Master in Business Administration class at Qatar University, he speaks about his experience in the business world.
+He also traveled to the United Kingdom to engage with Qatari students studying abroad.
+There, he encouraged them to learn about the role of entrepreneurship in building a knowledge-based economy.

 Khaled has addressed audiences at Qatar’s Global Entrepreneurship week, the World Innovation Summit for Education, and TEDxQU.

 Check out Wamda’s report on Tahi:

 Read about ibTECHar’s Sanea initiative:

 Watch a video about ibTECHar’s Arabic teaching app for pre-schoolers:

 Watch Khalid presenting at TEDxQatarUniversity in January 2013: